badgeir/llmio/README.md

 async def main():
     # Run the agent with a message.
-    # An empty history might also be passed in.
-    # The agent will return the messages it generated and the updated history.
+    # The agent will return a response containing the messages it generated and the updated history.
-    messages, history = await agent.speak("Hi! how much is 1 + 1?")
+    response = await agent.speak("Hi! how much is 1 + 1?")
-    # The agent is stateless and does not remember previous messages.
+    # The agent is stateless and does not remember previous messages by itself.
     # The history must be passed in to maintain context.
-    messages, history = await agent.speak(
+    response = await agent.speak(
-        "and how much is that times two?", history=history )
+        "and how much is that times two?", history=response.history )